subclipse redux

 wordpress initial impressions

-###Markdown After getting this blog up and running, I immediately enabled the Markdown plugin.
+After getting this blog up and running, I immediately enabled the Markdown plugin.
 It works!
 Except – it doesn’t work everywhere.
 For instance, not in the RSS feed or in trackbacks (apparently).
 Unlike how I expect blojsom does this (take your Markdown post, run it through the perl filter, and save the result as the entry), WordPress with the Markdown plugin actually saves the entry in Markdown format.
 Which is a good thing, really.
+It is lovely to be able to edit the post in Markdown format rather than html.
+But it really ought to be html everywhere else.
+Particularly in the RSS feed.